Slip-and-Fall Accidents at Work

 In 2011, BLS data revealed that drivers of heavy trucks and tractor trailers had 44,120 days away from work injury cases.
 Thirty-percent of the injuries that led to missed work days occurred as a result of falls, trips and slips.

-A 2003 Canadian study revealed that the majority of truck accident falls occurred at the back of the truck or trailer, the truck step and the cargo being transported.
+A 2003 Canadian study revealed that the majority of truck accident falls occurred at the rear or back of trucks and trailers, while working at or near the step and cargo.
 The falls among truckers commonly resulted in sprains or strains, contusions and bone fractures.

 How an Atlanta Slip-and-Fall Attorney Can Help you with your Accidents at Work

 Regardless of what industry you work in, you are a potential victim of a slip-and-fall accident since fall hazards are everywhere.
 If you are hurt at work after a slip, trip or fall, it is advisable to contact an experienced Atlanta injury lawyer.
-Your attorney can evaluate your case and help you to better understand your rights.
+An Atlanta, Georgia attorney can review and investigate your accident case to assist you to better understand your rights.

 Typically, under Georgia workers’ compensation law, a worker who is hurt in a slip and fall on the job cannot sue but instead must file a workers’ compensation claim.
 A worker who files a successful workers’ compensation claim will be paid compensation for 100 percent of medical bills as well as a percent of lost income.
 Disability benefits are also available.
 There is no requirement under workers’ comp to prove any kind of employer negligence, but you do have to show the injury directly resulted from work tasks.